-To start the system from command-line (for example on a server) use instead this command:
+To start the system from command-line (for example on a server) use this command instead:

 docker run -d -p 80:80 klokantech/osmnames-sphinxsearch

-In both cases - you can easily replace sample data with your own file
+In both cases - you can easily replace the sample data with your own file

 data.tsv, which has to be located in the container internal path

-You can specify path for index folder on your computer as well:
+You can specify a path for the index folder on your computer as well:

 docker run -d \ -v /path/to/index/folder/:/data/index/ \ -v /path/to/data/folder/:/data/input/ \ -p 80:80 \ klokantech/osmnames-sphinxsearch

-Even easier alternative is to create on your computer data folder with structure:
+An even easier alternative is to create a data folder on your computer with the following structure:

 /path/to/folder/ /path/to/folder/input/ /path/to/folder/input/data.tsv /path/to/folder/index/